-That series for me is Final Fantasy.
-And just some forewarning, I’m going to get a bit personal when talking about my feelings towards this franchise, just in case you were expecting a mostly analytical investigation (although, there will be plenty of that too).
+Just some forewarning, I’m going to get a little personal when talking about my feelings towards this franchise – just in case you were expecting a more analytical investigation (although, there will be plenty of that, too).
 Final Fantasy is a series that’s admittedly become harder to defend over time; especially after the mixed-to-poor reception of the XIII trilogy.
 During the ’90s, though, when I first encountered the franchise, there was no question it was amoung the best of what gaming had to offer.
 However, after the merger with Enix in 2003, and under the leadership of Yoichi Wada, is when it all started to go off the rails.
 X-2 was weird, XII was polarising (though great, in my opinion), XIII was linear with a lot of Western influences, and XIV was just plain bad when it first launched.

 I think it’s best to start at the beginning in understanding why Final Fantasy had such a huge impact on me.
 Just as a little backstory, I grew up with a Sega Mega Drive as my primary introduction to gaming: Sonic, Disney, and licensed platformers were what I knew best—I didn’t even know what an RPG was then.
 As such, when I got a PlayStation in Christmas of ’97, the natural evolution for me were games such as Crash Bandicoot, Spyro the Dragon, and Tomb Raider.
 It wasn’t until one evening my friend’s uncle brought his collection of games over for us to check out while all the adults conversed and did adult things that I discovered a game called Final Fantasy VII.
 At that point in my life, I didn’t see games as anything more than, well, games—but I loved stories and read a lot, so I was immediately keen.